mad-lab-fau/imucal/docs/guides/ferraris_guide.rst

 - It is always advisable to perform sanity checks of the calculated results!
 - For the rotations, make sure the final signal used for the calibration contains only the rotation and little to no resting or other movements before and after.
-  Because the calibration uses an integration, such additional signals would introduce additional errors.
+  Because the calibration uses an integration, such additional movements would introduce calibration errors.
 - If you have multiple sensors to calibrate, make sure you think of a way to store and retrieve the calibration information.
   For further information on this, read :ref:`our dedicated guide on this topic <cal_store_guide>`
-- Be aware of the signal units before and after calibration.
+- Be aware of the signal units before and after calibration!
   Some sensor units provide data in a raw format (voltage or bits) with no real unit (a.u.), while others will provide the data in physical units.
   Independent of the input, the Ferraris Calibration will find a transformation to convert these values to m/s^2 and